pac4j/jee-pac4j/README.md

 ### 3) Protect urls (`SecurityFilter`)

 You can protect (authentication + authorizations) the urls of your J2E application by using the `SecurityFilter` and defining the appropriate mapping.
-The following parameters can be defined:
+The following parameters are available:

 1) `configFactory`: the factory to initialize the configuration: clients and authorizers (only one filter needs to define it as the configuration is shared)

 2) `clients` (optional): the list of client names (separated by commas) used for authentication:
-- in all cases, the user must be authenticated.
-If the `clients` is blank or not defined, the user must have been previously authenticated
+- in all cases, this filter requires the user to be authenticated.
+Thus, if the `clients` is blank or not defined, the user must have been previously authenticated
 - if the user is not authenticated, the defined direct clients are tried successively to login the user
 - then if the user is still not authenticated and if the first defined client is indirect, this client is used to redirect the user to the appropriate identity provider for login
 - otherwise, a 401 HTTP error is returned